Genetic history of Egypt: Coptic Christians

 Cruzby further added that "The haplotype E1b1 has a fairly wide distribution across Africa, but never had been described with such frequency in this area".
 He also noted that Ethiopia was one of the areas in the world where the haplotype was most common.
 Cruzby suggested that this shared lineage could be attributed to the contacts between Coptic Christian communities in both Egypt and Ethiopia although the overlaps between the religious communities were rare.

+In the view of scholars Christopher Ehret, David Schoenbrun, Steven A. Brandt, and SOY Keita, the Nile Valley served as a crossroads which resulted in population interactions over a long period of time.
+They cite a range of published genetic studies which identified E1b1 affinities with the Copt populations that are common among Afro-Asiatic linguistic families including Ethiopian, Cushitic, Beja, Semitic and Berber populations.
+These authors referenced a range of genetic studies on the Coptic population which include "(Cruciani et al. 2007; Keita 2008) show for its population: 38.3–60% of M35 and 2–6.9% for M2; M89 12– 58%, and smaller percentages of other haplogroups e.g. B. One Coptic sample from a community that emigrated from Egypt to Sudan had frequencies of 17% of M35, 67% of M89, and 15% of B (Hassan et al. 2008).
+Another sample of Copts from Adaima in Egypt had >70% of M35, majority M78 (Crubezy 2010)".